zhu difeng - Fotolia

 Some applications need large amounts of storage, while others take up a lot of network bandwidth.
 Additionally, hyper-converged infrastructure relies on virtualization, which enables multiple applications to share the same finite amount of resources.

-As a result, IT professionals must pay close attention to capacity planning and their scalability needs when evaluating potential hyper-converged infrastructure use cases -- especially with big data applications and virtual desktop infrastructure (VDI).
+As a result, IT professionals must pay close attention to capacity and their scalability needs when evaluating potential hyper-converged infrastructure use cases -- especially with big data applications and virtual desktop infrastructure (VDI).

 The economics of HCI use cases

 Worldwide hyper-converged infrastructure revenue grew 68% year over year during the third quarter of 2017, and it generated $1 billion in sales, according to IDC.

 These systems are attractive because they integrate server, storage and networking hardware with virtualization software, creating a preconfigured, easy-to-deploy bundle.
 IT departments then simply drop the appliances onto their enterprise networks and load their applications onto them.
 Data center administrators spend little time configuring the devices, which has traditionally been a tedious and time-consuming process.

 "HCI enables corporate IT to deploy systems in a cloud-like manner," said Stephanie Long, an analyst at Technology Business Research in Hampton, N.H.

 The economics of certain hyper-converged infrastructure use cases can be unattractive, however, particularly in scenarios where workloads rely heavily on one specific component.
 Big data is one where hyper-converged infrastructure has not always been a good fit because these applications store oodles of data, and therefore need more storage than server processing power.

 "Companies have found that dynamic workloads, like Hadoop and [SAP] HANA, do not function well on hyper-converged infrastructures," said Christian Perry, research manager at 451 Research.